Ch0p5h0p/Ch0p5h0p/README.md

-# Blooper7 / Sam P
+# Blooper7 / Sam P.

 I'm a learning developer, wanting to one day get a job as an embedded systems engineer, cryptographer, or cybersecurity analyst.